-Richard “Dick” Juday, over the course of his 40-year career as a telecommunications engineer, has lived and worked in countries around the world, including Iran, New Zealand, Hungary, Portugal, Oman, and Saudi Arabia.
-Mr. Juday, now retired, is a friend and supporter of IM Global Servants Ann and Bruce Borquist, Ann and Bill Clemmer, and Aphiwan and Scott Coats.
+Over the course of his 40-year career as a telecommunications engineer, Richard “Dick” Juday has lived and worked in countries around the world, including Iran, New Zealand, Hungary, Portugal, Oman, and Saudi Arabia.
+Now retired, Dick is a friend and supporter of IM Global Servants Ann and Bruce Borquist, Ann and Bill Clemmer, and Aphiwan and Scott Coats.

 Because of the new, higher standard deduction, very few individuals are expecting to itemize.
 This second benefit can be better than itemizing deductions.
 When you make a direct IRA gift, you get a full exclusion of the income and reduce the taxable amount.

 If you are subject to RMDs and want to enlarge the work of IM in God’s mission, a gift direct from your IRA works for you and will be put to work for the kingdom.

 - Contact Donor Services for a sample request letter to send to your IRA administrator.

 - For accuracy, provide them with IM’s Federal ID#13-5563392.

 For more useful information on charitable and planned giving explore other ways to give.